devbzwlyukfkz5t/Perfect-Ubuntu-Guide/README.md

 [Koalas](https://pypi.org/project/koalas/) is project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.

-[Apache Spark™ MLflow](https://mlflow.org/) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+[Apache Spark?
+MLflow](https://mlflow.org/) is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 MLflow currently offers four components:

 **[MLflow Tracking](https://mlflow.org/docs/latest/tracking.html)**: Record and query experiments: code, data, config, and results.